Early music features

 Note: The feature is still in development and may contain bugs.
 The longest supported note value is the longa (a dotted longa is still broken up and tied over).

 Since a complete lack of barlines could make performing the music more difficult for current musicians, many modern engravers settled on a compromise called Mensurstrich, where barlines are drawn between, but not across, staves.
-This is also possible now: double click a barline, drag the lower end to the top of the staff below it, and drag the upper end to the bottom of the current staff.
-Do this in precision mode (hold down Shift).
-Then deselect the barline and the changes should be applied to the entire staff.

 Before there was the concept of an absolute pitch, performers were required to transpose vocal music to a singable range for their ensemble "on the fly."
 To aid them, an ambitus was sometimes included, marking the entire range of a voice at the beginning of the piece.